 8. Camouflage of old strip scars.

-9. Treatment for eyebrow loss, eye lash loss, moustache, underarm hair, or pubic hair or other specialty cases of hair loss.
+9. Treatment for eyebrow loss, eyelash loss, mustache, underarm hair, or pubic hair or other special cases of hair loss.

 10. Extensive scarring of the donor region.